epccs/Gravimetric/readme.md

 ## Overview

-Board with ATmega324pb set up for measuring event times using ICP1, ICP3, and ICP4 with headers for multi-drop serial Shields.
+This board has an application micro-controller (ATmega324pb) with hardware set up for measuring some event times using ICP1 (flow pulse), ICP3 (start), and ICP4 (stop).
+It has two serial (UART) channels, and a third (main) serial connected to a muli-drop bus (RPUBUS).
+There are some current source outputs and some inputs that can measure ADC or do digital IO.

-This board is for general purpose control in most ways, but there are a few areas aimed at the gravimetric calibration of flow measurement instruments.
+The board is a general purpose controller in many ways, but there are a few areas aimed at the gravimetric calibration of flow measurement instruments.
 ICP1 is for measuring time events from flow meters (e.g., pulses).
-ICP3 is for a start event and ICP4 a stop event; they have one-shot pulse extenders.
-Diversion control is one of the specialized circuits on this board; it starts when the ICP3 capture event occurs and ends when the ICP4 capture event does.
-The ICP3 capture ISR needs to enable CS_DIVERSION, and the ICP4 capture ISR disable CS_DIVERSION  for it to work correctly.
-Two serial inputs (or bit-bang for HX711) are available to connect a load cell amplifier and a volume provers control lines (e.g., launch and ready).
-I2C is prepared to interface with a high-resolution ADC, but I do not think it is needed since the loop current will be integrated during the time of calibration into a single number, rather than using it to make many tiny volume batches.
+ICP3 is for a start event and ICP4 a stop event; ICP3 and ICP4 have one-shot pulse extenders.
+Diversion control is a specialized circuit on this board; it starts when the ICP3 capture event occurs and ends when the ICP4 capture event begins.
+The ICP3 capture ISR needs to enable CS_DIVERSION, and the ICP4 capture ISR should disable CS_DIVERSION  for the diversion control to work correctly.
+Two serial inputs are available to connect a load cell amplifier (e.g., bit-bang an HX711 or serial with a calibrated scale) and a volume prover's inputs (e.g., bit-bang launch and ready or is there a prover with serial).
+I2C is prepared to interface with a high-resolution ADC (but let's get the onboard stuff working first).

-The 20x2 header pinout is for a Raspberry Pi SBC, which has I2C (SMBus) to the 238pb manager, SPI to the 324pb controller, and of course the multi-drop serial bus.
-I like to host the programming tools for the ATmega324pb controller with the SBC, but it is also a general purpose networking computer that can interface with hard links (e.g., what I call non-network connections like SPI, I2C, UART, GPIO).
+I have ditched the shield headers on this board; it has a 20x2 header pinout for a Raspberry Pi SBC, which has I2C (SMBus) to the 238pb manager, SPI to the 324pb controller, and of course a host-side interface to the multi-drop serial bus.
+I like to have the programming tools for the controller with the SBC at the controller, but it is also a general purpose networking computer that can interface with the controller over its hard links (e.g., what I call non-network connections like SPI, I2C, UART).
 A serial bootloader on the 324pb allows an upload tool (avrdude) to send applications compiled on the SBC to run on the small dedicated machine.

 ## Status